morleydan10/ArtConnect/README.md

 - [Configuration](#configuration)
 - [Contributing](#contributing)

-## Features
+## Features & Usage

 ### User Types

 1. **Artists:**
-   - Artists have a profile with basic contact information.
+   - Artists have a profile page where:
+              - Their basic contact information is displayed.
-   - They can add a short bio to showcase their background and skills.
+              - Have a short bio about the work they do.
+              - Can view any accepted bids they have made on a request.
-   - Artists can build a portfolio by uploading files, showcasing their work.
+              - Can build a portfolio by uploading files, showcasing their work.
-   - Access the open requests page to view business-generated requests.
-   - Submit bids on requests that align with their skills and interests.
+   - Artists have access the open requests page to view business-generated requests.
+Artists can submit bids on requests that align with their skills and interests.
-   - Browse user profiles, including both artists and businesses.
+   - Artists can browse other user profiles, including both artists and businesses.

 2. **Businesses:**
-   - Businesses maintain a profile with basic contact information and a profile picture.
+   - Businesses have a profile page where:
+              - Their basic contact information is displayed.
-   - Access a table containing all the requests they have generated.
+              - A table containing all the requests they have generated.
-   - View bids submitted by artists for each request.
+              - In the same table, they can view bids submitted by artists for each request.
               - Accept bids that best meet the needs of their projects.
+   - Businesses have access the open requests page to view business-generated requests.
+   - Businesses can browse other user profiles, including both artists and businesses.

 ## Installation